LumiSpy/lumispy/doc/user_guide/introduction.rst

 :external+hyperspy:ref:`base classes available in HyperSpy
 <signal_subclasses_table-label>`.
 When the LumiSpy library is installed, these
 additional signal types are directly available to HyperSpy.
-To print all available specialised :external:py:class:`hyperspy.signal.BaseSignal` subclasses installed in your system call the :external:py:func:`hyperspy.utils.print_known_signal_types`
+To print all available specialised :external:class:`hyperspy.signal.BaseSignal` subclasses installed in your system call the :external:func:`hyperspy.api.print_known_signal_types`
 function:

 .. code-block:: python